awsdocs/amazon-opensearch-service-developer-guide/doc_source/serverless-scaling.md

 ## Maximum capacity limits<a name="serverless-scaling-limits"></a>

-The default maximum capacity for both indexing and search is 10 OCUs\.
+For all three types of collections, the default maximum capacity is 10 OCUs for indexing and 10 OCUs for search\.
 The minimum allowed capacity for an account is 2 OCUs for indexing and 2 OCUs for search\.
-The maximum allowed capacity is 50 OCUs for indexing and 50 OCUs for search\.
+For *search* and *time series* collections, the maximum allowed capacity is 100 OCUs for indexing and 100 OCUs for search\.
+For *vector search* collections, the maximum allowed capacity is 20 OCUs for indexing and 20 OCUs for search\.
+You can configure the OCU count to be any number from 2 to the maximum allowed capacity according to collection type, in multiples of 2\.

 Each OCU includes enough hot ephemeral storage for 120 GiB of index data\.
-OpenSearch Serverless supports up to 1 TiB of index data per collection, and 6 TiB of index data per account\.
+OpenSearch Serverless supports up to 1 TiB of index data per *search* and *vector search* collections, 6 TiB of index data per *time series* collection, and 6 TiB of index data per account\.
 You can still ingest more data, which can be stored in S3\.

 For a list of all quotas, see [OpenSearch Serverless quotas](limits.md#limits-serverless)\.